njoy/TNSFD/thermalScattering/skold.rst

 While preparing the scattering law (for inelastic thermal scattering processes), it is standard to use the incoherent approximation.
 As introduced in :ref:`incoherent_approximation`, the incoherent approximation neglects the distinct contribution of the pair distribution function, which neglects interference between different atoms.

 Intermolecular interference occurs when there is both a significant bound coherent scattering cross section (property of the atoms) as well as some correlation between the positions of nearby molecules (property of the lattice).
-If these requirements are met, coherent scattering may become non-negligible, at which point its effect can be accounted for by using the **Vineyard** approximation.
+If these requirements are met, coherent scattering may become non-negligible, at which point its effect can be accounted for by using the **Skold** approximation.